Nosto/wiki-docs/widgets-nextgen/getting-started/blank-canvas/creating-gallery-widget-by-using-the-blank-canvas-widget.md

 ## Step 3 - Coding for CSS

-All of the CSS rules reside within the iframe, so you don't need to worry about any conflicts with your page.
+All of the CSS rules reside within the Shadow DOM, so you don't need to worry about any conflicts with your page.
 Please make use of the **@import** directive to import the external CSS stylesheets you need.

 ### Sample Code